Learning Certified Neural Network Controllers Using Contraction and Interval Analysis: Introduction

 $M$ defines a length for piecewise-smooth paths $\gamma:[0,1]\to\intX$ by integrating the Riemannian norm of the velocity: $\ell(\gamma) = \int_0^1 \sqrt{\gamma'(s)^T M(\gamma(s)) \gamma'(s)} \rmd s$.
 This equips $\intX$ with a distance $d(x,y)$, defined as the infimum of the lengths of all such paths in $\intX$ connecting $x$ and $y$ (we do not assume $\intX$ is geodesically complete, so this infimum may not be achieved by a geodesic within the space).

 \begin{definition}[Contraction Region {\cite[Def.
-2]{lohmiller_contraction_1998}}] A region of the state space $X$ is called a \emph{contraction region} of the vector field $\fpi$ from \eqref{eq:fpi} with respect to metric $M(x)$ if there exists $c>0$ such that the linear matrix inequality $S(t,x) \preceq 0$ holds uniformly over $t\in[0,\infty)$, $x\in X$, where
+2]{lohmiller_contraction_1998}}] A region of the state space $X$ is called a \emph{contraction region} of the vector field $\fpi$ from \eqref{eq:fpi} with respect to uniformly bounded metric $M(x)$ if there exists $c>0$ such that the linear matrix inequality $S(t,x;c) \preceq 0$ holds uniformly over $t\in[0,\infty)$, $x\in X$, where

 \end{definition} We note that Definition \ref{def:contr_region} does not require $X$ to be forward invariant.
-Definition \ref{def:contr_region} provides an important infinitesimal characterization of the following property: if two trajectories contained within $\intX$ have a minimizing geodesic connecting them fully contained within $\intX$, then
+Definition \ref{def:contr_region} provides an important infinitesimal characterization of the following property: if two trajectories $x,x'$ of $\fpi$ \eqref{eq:fpi}, with initial conditions $x_0,x'_0$ respectively at time $t_0$, are contained within $\intX$ and have a minimizing geodesic connecting them fully contained within $\intX$, then

 This bound is useful in a number of contexts---for instance, for autonomous systems, if a contraction region is forward invariant, geodesically convex and complete, the flow map $\phi_\tau$ for fixed $\tau>0$ is a contraction mapping, and Banach's fixed point theorem concludes that the system exponentially converges to a unique equilibrium.